 Details of all licence applications, licences issued, and interconnection agreements are available in the appropriate on-line registers.

 As the ICT market develops, the Office conducts frequent public consultations on matters of policy, procedures and other matters of interest to licensees.
 All stakeholders are strongly encouraged to actively monitor, and participate in, these proceedings.

-Finally, other publications of interest, including applicable Laws, Regulations, Office Decisions and Guidelines, Gazette Notices and Consumer Advice, are available for viewing and download in the Publications section of this site.
+Finally, other publications of interest, including applicable Acts, Regulations, Office Decisions and Guidelines, Gazette Notices and Consumer Advice, are available for viewing and download in the Publications section of this site.